Skip to main content

 Overview of the education reform process and drivers

-Under Iceland's 2030 Education Policy, an action plan for the period of 2021-2024 is currently in force.
-Work is ongoing on the second action plan, scheduled to be in force as of 2025.
+Under Iceland's 2030 Education Policy, an action plan for the period of 2021-2024 is currently in force and the implementation of the second action plan for 2025-2027 is scheduled to start in early 2025.